josemmo/chrowned/README.md

 This repository contains the artifacts for the aforementioned paper.
 Each directory contains the files for a different Proof-Of-Concept Chromium extension.
+All extensions are written using the Manifest V3 specification.

 ## Getting Started
 All sample extensions can be installed by either: